Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 - Providing legal opinions for protected parties.

-- Advice on easements, covenants and provisions in leases.
+- Advice on easements, covenants and lease provisions.

 - Applications to HM Land Registry.